How Does Acoustic Wave Therapy for ED Work?

 Individual results can vary, based on the specifics of your health, medical history and the specific factors that have caused erectile dysfunction in your case.
 However, shockwave therapy is highly effective across the board, helping a wide variety of patients achieve long-lasting improvements in sexual performance.

 Because this treatment is non-invasive and non-surgical, it can be performed in the office with no required preparation.
 Although most patients report little more than a slight tingling sensation, you may prefer using a topical numbing cream prior to treatment.
-There’s no down time after treatment, and you can return directly to work, school or your favorite activities.
+There’s no down time after treatment, and you can return directly to work, school, or your favorite activities.

 Many patients begin seeing results immediately, although others may not begin to notice a difference in their ability to get and maintain an erection until they’ve had a few treatments.
 You can look forward to the possibilities of improved sensation, larger, firmer erections and stronger orgasms.

-One of the best parts of ESWT is that it allows you to become spontaneous again, without the need for taking a pill, getting a shot or using a pump prior to intimacy.
+One of the best parts of LISWT is that it allows you to become spontaneous again, without the need for taking a pill, getting a shot or using a pump prior to intimacy.
 You also won’t have to worry about the side effects of ED drugs or any of the potentially harmful effects they can have.